 This space could be run by SKT as it is now.
 Management by others would also be possible.

 ‘The Granville’ – a GLA funded interim ‘Enterprise & Community Hub’ - has opened in the Granville Centre, managed by the South Kilburn Trust.
 This will run for about 5 years, accommodating and supporting ‘start-up’ businesses and providing community space.
 The Carlton building is temporarily in use by Rumi’s Cave (ULFA Aid charity).

 What is happening to the buildings in the meantime?

 Leaflets are sent to all properties within a half-mile radius of the site, and also distributed through some local organisations.
 Over 12,000 are issued.
 Email invitations are also sent to over 30 local community organisations and to those who join the mailing list.

 How did you publicise the consultation events?

 The Trust is a UK charity, based in London.
-On the project they are supporting the design team in delivering ‘Social Value’.
-They are working with a group of local young people who are interested in architecture and are supporting them to lead a youth-led consultation at the next event in October.
+On the project they have supported the design team in delivering ‘Social Value’.
+They worked with a group of local young people interested in architecture and are supported them to lead a youth-led consultation at the Drop-In event in October.
 Please contact Chelsea Way at email@example.com to learn more.